lhfmartin/lihkg-scraper/README.md

 1. Install required packages using `pip install -r requirements.txt`
 2. Install Google Chrome (if not yet installed)
-3. *(Optional)* To scrape member-only contents (eg. threads in 成人台 / 留言嘅加密部分), log in to LIHKG in Google Chrome
+3. *(Optional)* To scrape member-only contents (eg. threads in 成人台 / 留言嘅加密部分), open Google Chrome with `--user-data-dir=./google-chrome-user-data` passed into the command line arguments, then log in to LIHKG in Google Chrome
 4. *(Optional)* To override the default config properties defined in `./config/config.default.ini`, create a copy of it and rename the new file to `./config/config.ini`, and edit the values in the new file

 ## Using the program

 1. Quit Google Chrome if it is opened
-2. Open Google Chrome with `--remote-debugging-port=9222` passed into the command line arguments.
+2. Open Google Chrome with `--remote-debugging-port=9222 --user-data-dir=./google-chrome-user-data` passed into the command line arguments.
     - The port `9222` may be changed to other available ports.
 Please also edit `debugger_address` in the config file if another port is used
 3. Run the program
     - To scrape a thread, run `python scrape.py -t <thread-id> [-p <page-numbers>] [-o <output-folder>] [--post-processing-actions <post-processing-actions>]`